 Many of these plants arrive by accident in agricultural shipments.

 Other plants have been introduced because of their beauty or some other horticultural attribute such as drought-tolerance, fast growth or hardiness.

-Because of their adaptations, these plants are hard to banish from the garden, even after they are known to be invasive.
+Because of their natural adaptations, these invading plants are hard to banish from the garden even after they are known to spread rampantly.
 They can take over huge areas of roadsides and forests, overwhelming natural species.